 HomeReady Versus Home Possible Mortgage Guidelines

 Many home buyers often contact us at Gustan Cho Associates and want to know the difference between HomeReady Versus Home Possible.
 HomeReady conventional loans are offered by Fannie Mae.
 Home Possible conventional loans are offered by Freddie Mac.

 Down Payment Requirements

 Both Fannie Mae HomeReady and Freddie Mac Home Possible require a 3% down payment.
 Homebuyers can purchase 2 to 4 unit owner occupant units with both HomeReady and Home Possible.
-Differences between Fannie Mae HomeReady versus Home Possible is that with Fannie Mae, borrowers need to come up with 3% down payment borrower contribution when buying 1 to 4 unit multi-family units.
+Differences between Fannie Mae HomeReady and Freddie Mac’s Home Possible is that with Fannie Mae, borrowers need to come up with a 3% down. payment borrower contribution when buying 1 to 4 unit multi-family units.
 Freddie Mac does not mandate borrower contribution when buying 1 to 4 unit properties.

 Types Of Properties Allowed With HomeReady And Home Possible